Andrew Castle: Media career

 After retiring from professional tennis in 1992, Castle served as a commentator and presenter for BSkyB.
 As well as tennis, he presented basketball, motor racing and golf for Sky.

 He joined GMTV in September 2000 as a presenter.
 After a decade, it was announced in June 2010 he was to leave the programme.
 Castle presented the final broadcast of GMTV on 3 September 2010.

 He is a member of the BAFTA-nominated BBC tennis team, covering Wimbledon, the Aegon Championships at Queen's Club, the French Open, Australian Open and the Davis Cup.
 Castle has been lead commentator on all men's singles finals since 2003, working alongside John McEnroe, Boris Becker, Jimmy Connors, Tim Henman and John Lloyd.

 In 2005, he presented the quiz show Perseverance; he presented two series of the teatime game show Divided (2009–2010); and appeared on Beat the Star on 24 May 2009 – all on ITV.
 He took part in ITV programme 71 Degrees North in 2010.

 Castle previously presented the breakfast show on Smooth Radio and continued on the station with The Great American Songbook on Sunday evenings until 2019.
-He presents a weekend morning show on speech-based radio station LBC.
+He presented a weekend breakfast show on talk radio station LBC until November 2023, when he was replaced by Matthew Wright.

+He has also been the face of television adverts for personal injury experts First4Lawyers.